bradjohansen/blog.ppl.vc/_posts/2017-09-25-fermi-paradox-ai.md

 reference for every other phenomena in the universe, something so good at self imporving that it would only be limited by physical laws.

+If the probability of life in the universe is high, then so is the probability of a civilization developing a superintelligence, with all its extremely evident effects.
 So where is it?

-Given that the set of _bad_ scenarios would (probably) have such evident consequences, we have to consider the postive and neutral outcomes, before denying the existence of a super AI.
+So far, I only talked about a catastrophic scenario following the creation of a superintelligence, but we have to consider the postive and neutral outcomes, before denying the existence of a super AI.

 If the effects of a superintelligence on its universe were not so devastating, if we look at the brightest end of the spectrum of possibility, think about the